 ABOUT THE COURSE

-We will meet at the Red Shoot Inn, the course starts there with a short introduction on what to look for and a brief of the general countryside codes, where they relate to foragers.
+We will meet outside the Red Shoot Inn, the course starts there with a short introduction on what to look for, our foraging code and a brief of the Countryside Act, where it relates to foraging.
 Drinks are available from the pub.